andykee/til-test/git/remove-file.md

-# Permanently removing files from git
+# Permanently remove file from git